 (4) Where the person restrained is unable to make the affidavit required by paragraph (2) the affidavit may be made by some other person on his behalf and must state that the person restrained is unable to make the affidavit himself and for what reason.

 [Rule 1 amended in Gazette 9 Nov 1990 p.
 5526; 29 Apr 2005 p.
-1795.]
+1795; 21 Feb 2007 p.
+561.]

 2. Power of Court when ex parte application made

-(1) The Court or Judge to whom an application under Rule 1 is made ex parte may —
+(1) The Judge to whom an application is made under rule 1 ex parte may —

+(a) refuse the application; or

-(a) make an order forthwith for the writ to issue;
+(b) order that the writ be issued immediately,

-(aa) refuse to make an order for the issue of a writ;
+and, unless an order is made for the writ to issue immediately, may do any or all of the following —

-(b) where the application is made to a Judge otherwise than in Court, direct that a summons for the writ be issued or that an application be made by originating motion to the Court of Appeal or to a Judge in Court;
+(c) if the Judge is not sitting in court, direct that the application be decided by a Judge sitting in court;

-(c) where the application is made to a Judge in Court, adjourn the application so that notice thereof may be given, or direct that application be made by originating motion to the Court of Appeal; or

-(d) where the application is made to the Court of Appeal, adjourn the application so that notice thereof may be given.
+(d) direct that notice of the application be served on the person against whom the issue of the writ is sought;

+(e) adjourn the hearing of the application.

-(2) The summons or notice of motion must be served on the person against whom the issue of the writ is sought, and on such other persons as the Court or Judge may direct, and unless the Court or Judge otherwise directs, there must be at least 4 clear days between the service of the summons or notice and the date named therein for the hearing of the application.
+(2) The notice of motion must be served on the person against whom the issue of the writ is sought, and on such other persons as the Court or Judge may direct, and unless the Court or Judge otherwise directs, there must be at least 4 clear days between the service of the notice and the date named therein for the hearing of the application.

 [Rule 2 amended in Gazette 9 Nov 1990 p.
 5526; 29 Apr 2005 p.
-1795.]
+1795; 21 Feb 2007 p.
+561.]

 3. Copies of affidavits to be supplied